Bagrationi dynasty: Bagration-Gruzinsky branch

-The Bagration-Gruzinsky line is the direct line of decendants from the last Soveriegn George XII according to Georgian tradition who reigned over the kingdom of Kakheti, re-united the two realms in the kingdom of Kartli-Kakheti in 1762, and did not lose sovereignty until Russian annexation in 1800.
+The Bagration-Gruzinsky line is the direct line of descendants from the last Sovereign George XII according to Georgian tradition who reigned over the kingdom of Kakheti, re-united the two realms in the kingdom of Kartli-Kakheti in 1762, and did not lose sovereignty until Russian annexation in 1800.

 Prince Nugzar Petrovich Bagration-Gruzinski (1950–2025) was the last known male patrilineal descendant of Kartli-Kakheti's last king, George XII, and was, as such, head of the Kakhetian branch of the dynasty which, although genealogically junior to the Mukhranelis, has reigned more recently over a part of Georgia, not having lost the throne of a Georgian kingdom until 1800.

 Nugzar was a theatrical and cinema director, while his father, Prince Petre Bagration-Gruzinski (1920–1984), was a poet, and authored "Song of Tiflis".

 As Nugzar had no male issue, Prince Evgeny Petrovich Gruzinsky (1947-2018), the great-great-grandson of Bagrat's younger brother Ilia (1791–1854), who lived in the Russian Federation, was considered to be an heir presumptive within the same primogeniture principle.
 But he died without issue and no male descendant (recorded and official) was left in the Gruzinsky branch except Nugzar himself.
 Despite basing his claim on male primogeniture, Nugzar argued in favor of having his eldest daughter, Ana, designated as his heir prior to his death in 2025.

 Princess Ana's role as Heir to the Throne and Head of the Royal House was acknowledged on May 12, 2025, in Tbilisi, Ana Bagration-Gruzinsky was officially recognized as Head of the Royal House of Georgia.
 The event took place on St. Andrew's Day at the Tbilisi City Assembly.
 The conference was opened by Metropolitan Shio Mujiri and Metropolitan Daniel (Datuaashvili).
 With the consent and in the presence of Georgia's spiritual and academic elite, Metropolitan Anania (Japaridze) confirmed Decree No. 2 (2009) issued by Crown Prince Nugzar Bagration-Gruzinsky.
 This recognition marks strong support for Ana's position from both the Church and the scholarly community.